Farro Kale Salad – Hearty, Nutty & Perfectly Balanced

 Butter bean alternatives: Use chickpeas, cannellini beans, black beans, or edamame beans.

-Dried sour cherries substitutes: Dried cranberries, raisins, chopped dried apricots, or figs.
+Dried sour cherries substitutes: Dried cranberries, raisins, chopped dried apricots, or figs. Can also use fresh cranberry or pomegranate.

 Pomegranate molasses replacement: Use balsamic glaze, honey, or maple syrup for a different sweet-tangy element.